Catholic ecumenical councils: Second Vatican Council

 The general sessions of the council were held in the autumns of four successive years (in four periods) 1962 through 1965.
 During the other parts of the year special commissions met to review and collate the work of the bishops and to prepare for the next session.
 Sessions were held in Latin in St. Peter's Basilica, with secrecy kept as to discussions held and opinions expressed.
 Speeches (called interventions) were limited to ten minutes.
 Much of the work of the council, though, went on in a variety of other commission meetings (which could be held in other languages), as well as diverse informal meetings and social contacts outside of the council proper.

 Those eligible for seats at the council were 2,908 men, referred to as council fathers, including all bishops around the world, as well as many superiors of male religious orders.
 In the opening session 2,540 took part, making it the largest gathering in any council in church history.
 (This contrasts with Vatican I, where 737 attended, mostly from Europe.)
 Attendance varied in later sessions from 2,100 to over 2,300.
+The Council itself decreed that "all bishops who are members of the episcopal college", i.e. ordained bishops who are in hierarchical communion with the Pope and other bishops, "have the right to be present at an ecumenical council".
 In addition, a varying number of periti (Latin for "experts") were available for theological consultation—a group that exercised a major influence as the council went forward.
 Seventeen Orthodox Churches and Protestant denominations sent observers.
 More than three dozen representatives of other Christian communities were present at the opening session, and the number grew to nearly a hundred by the end of the 4th council session.